Carpet Cleaning Black Diamond: Stain Handling

 These are very common stains that are bound to happen when you get down to some hobby time projects or decide to indulge your creativity.
 Though annoying, these stains are removed quite easily.
-Dampen a cotton ball or cotton cloth in alcohol and dab it against the glue-y region.
+Dampen a cotton ball or cotton cloth in alcohol and dab it against the glue spot.
 Once the glue is thoroughly moistened, remove it off the carpet by rubbing the ball against it.
-Keep repeating till the carpet is clean and no residue is remaining.
+Keep repeating until the carpet is clean and no residue is remaining.

 We provide services to Carpet Cleaning Black Diamond and you can call us for a quote.